Happy Friday! We made it.

 If you are a crepe master then these will be so simple for you, if not don’t worry.
 I’ve got a few tricks to help make these totally accessible and non-intimidating!

-After you’ve made a nice stack, simply whip up some fresh whipped cream (infused with raspberry, of course), layer with fresh raspberries and serve!
+After you’ve made a nice stack, simply whip up some fresh whipped cream (infused with raspberry, of course), layer with fresh raspberries and raspberry sauce, and serve!

 Seriously, this is such an impressive yet simple recipe.
-Perfect for a lazy Saturday.
+Perfect for a lazy weekend morning or a fancy brunch.

 - 1 cup flour